zehdeh/spheremeasurements/README.md

 * setuptools==12.0.5
 * opendr

-Note: If you get "Failed building wheel for opendr" error during opendr install with <code>
+Note: If you get an "Failed building wheel for opendr" error during the opendr install with <pre><code>
   error: contexts/ctx_mesa.c: No such file or directory
-  error: command 'x86_64-linux-gnu-gcc' failed with exit status 1</code>
+  error: command 'x86_64-linux-gnu-gcc' failed with exit status 1</code></pre>

 try to update the graphics card drivers, for example use the binary nVidia drivers (using Additional Drivers -> Select "Using NVIDA binary drivers - version.... (proprietary, tested)")